 Mark McGwire goes down in history as one of the game’s most feared power hitters of all-time.
-He famously broke Babe Ruth’s single season home run record in 1998 when he went on to rack up 70 dingers.
+He famously broke Roger Maris’s single season home run record in 1998 when he went on to rack up 70 dingers.

 He played 16 seasons in the big leagues between the Oakland Athletics and St. Louis Cardinals.

 - 1987 American League Rookie of The Year

 - 3-time Silver Slugger

 But his legacy will forever be tarnished by the steroids scandal that rocked the sport in the late 1990’s and early 2000’s.